 If you qualify for the program and have not yet refinanced, you have until the end of September 2017 to complete your refinancing effort.
 To qualify for HARP, you must meet the following criteria:

-- Fannie/Freddie Involvement – Your mortgage must either be guaranteed or owned by Freddie Mac and Fannie Mae, and it must have been in Fannie's or Freddie's possession on or before May 31st, 2009.
+- Fannie/Freddie Involvement – Your mortgage must either be guaranteed or owned by Freddie Mac or Fannie Mae, and it must have been in Fannie's or Freddie's possession on or before May 31st, 2009.
 Fannie Mae and Freddie Mac both have loan lookup links on their websites if you are not sure that your loan is held by one of those entities.

 The loan cannot have previous HARP refinancing, with the exception of Fannie Mae loans that were refinanced between March and May of 2009.